ppsha3/Corvo/README.md

 # Corvo
-"Corvo" -  A digital voice assistant which automates your web tasks and is conversational.
+"Corvo" -  My very own digital voice assistant

-The first prototype opens a random 'FRIENDS' video on youtube when the user says 'Run FRIENDS protocol' :p

 To Do -
 1) Make it conversational/intelligent using Natural Language Processing